Scientific Advisory Board

 Aleid van Wassenaer-Leemhuis participated in the core writing group of the Dutch guideline on aftercare for preterm and small for date neonates which was a joined effort of the preventive primary healthcare, the Dutch society of paediatrics and the Dutch association of parents of preterm infants.
 She also is a member of EFCNI’s Scientific Advisory Board.

-Dr Stefan Verlohren, MD, PhD is a Consultant in Obstetrics and Gynecology and Senior lecturer at the Department of Obstetrics, Charité University Medicine, Berlin, Germany.
+Professor Stefan Verlohren, MD, PhD is a Consultant in Obstetrics and Gynecology and Senior lecturer at the Department of Obstetrics, Charité University Medicine, Berlin, Germany.
 He is specialised in Maternal-Foetal Medicine and DEGUM II certified with a clinical interest in prenatal diagnosis and foetal therapy.
 After studying medicine in Marburg, Lausanne and Berlin, he went on to do specialist training with research fellowships in Berlin and London.

-His main research interest is pre-eclampsia, he is the head of the Pre-eclampsia Research Group at the Charité and Vice-Chairman of the DGGG Hypertension of Pregnancy/Pre-Eclampsia Association.
+His main research interest is pre-eclampsia, he is head of the Pre-eclampsia Research Group at the Charité and Vice-Chairman of the DGGG Hypertension of Pregnancy/Pre-Eclampsia Association.

 Gerard H.A.Visser, emeritus professor Obstetrics, University Medical Center, Utrecht, the Netherlands, president European Association of Perinatal medicine, former president Dutch society Obstetrics and Gynaecology, honorary fellow Flemish, South African and Royal Colleges of Obstetrics and Gynaecology, Member medical high court, The Netherlands.
 Research interests: fetal (neurological) development, IUGR, fetal asphyxia, diabetes and pregnancy, About 400 PubMed international articles, supervisor more than 60 completed PhD projects.